ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 > Balanced accuracy of model - 71.15%
 > ```

-## Multinomial naive bayes classifier using n-gram features of TF-IDF vectors
+## Multinomial naive Bayes classifier using n-gram features of TF-IDF vectors

 - This is a machine learning technique, in which we try to represent the corpus of words into a bag of word representation using the Tfidf representation technique (applying some preprocessing to the text side by side).
-- Using TF-IDF to tokenize documents, learn the vocabulary and inverse document frequency weightings as vectorised classifier input.
-Extensive english language analysis to develop pre-processing for the classifier *(similar to lexicon model, refer code for clear view)*.
+- Using TF-IDF to tokenize documents, learn the vocabulary, and inverse document frequency weightings as vectorized classifier input.
+Extensive English language analysis to develop pre-processing for the classifier *(similar to lexicon model, refer code for a clear view)*.
-- Extracting emoticons and appending at the end of review, as emoticons in my analysis carry special meaning so not removing it.
+- Extracting emoticons and appending at the end of the review, as emoticons in my analysis carry special meaning so not removing them.
-- Using ngram approach, example for text "great movie", bigram "great movie" make lot much sense than unigrams "great" and "movie".
+- Using the n-gram approach, for example for text "great movie", bigram "great movie" make a lot more sense than unigrams "great" and "movie".
 In this implementation, I have used unigram and bigram features.
-- As stop words generally do not pertains any special meaning, not considering in this implementation and removing stop word from review.
+- As stop words generally do not pertain to any special meaning, not considering in this implementation and removing stop word from review.
-- In this model I prepend the prefix "not" to every word after a token of logical negation(negation list above) until the next punctuation mark.
-EX- "I did not like this movie", in this example classifier will interpret "like" as a different feature(positive feature) ignoring its association with negation "not".
-After adding negation prefix, "like" becomes "notlike" will thus occur more often in negative document and act as cues for negative sentiment.
+- In this model, I prepend the prefix "not" to every word after a token of logical negation(negation list above) until the next punctuation mark.
+EX- "I did not like this movie", in this example classifier will interpret "like" as a different feature(positive feature) ignoring its association with a negation "not".
+After adding the negation prefix, "like" becomes "notlike" will thus occur more often in a negative document and act as cues for negative sentiment.
 Similarly, words like "notbad" will acquire positive associations with positive sentiment
-- sklearn's multinomial naive bayes algorithm as classifier to fit the sentiment model using processed features as input.
+- sklearn's multinomial naive Bayes algorithm as a classifier to fit the sentiment model using processed features as input.
 Using partial fit only to allow incremental learning.

 **Using unigram features-**
 > ```